spaceottercode/glamodon/README.md

 # Glam
-[Userscript](https://en.wikipedia.org/wiki/Userscript) that adds a new button to your compose box on Mastodon websites<sup>1</sup>.
+Glam is a [userscript](https://en.wikipedia.org/wiki/Userscript) that adds a new button to your compose box on Mastodon websites<sup>1</sup>.
 With this new button you can apply filters & stickers to your images and tweak them.

 This scripts runs on Firefox with GreaseMonkey or Chrome (natively as an extension).